Ghinv/Ghinv/README.md

 -->
 I'm Sufyan, currently taking a degree in Software Engineering.

-I am interested in becoming a full stack mobile app developer.
+I am interested in becoming a back end developer that focused on Java.

 ## Language & Framework 🏗️